25TH ANNIVERSARY SEASON GOOD VIBES TWENTY FIVE

 After its numerous successful productions, Ballet For The Homeless was performed again in 2017 and in 2018 on Earth Day Weekend at The Church of the Holy Apostles.
 Morgan and Alexander used their ever-evolving knowledge of the homeless epidemic to create a new, original ballet each year.
 Ballet For The Homeless educated performers and audience members alike as they received its message of hope and life – planting seeds of change as Alexander’s concept heals the world.

 A theatrical troupe formed as Mr. Morgan directed actors and singers in addition to the dancers.
 They were invited to perform at the Homeless Writers’ Workshop, 35th Anniversary Soup and Soul Celebration, Fresh Fridays at the Up & Down Club, a Vegan Rock Opera Ballet at the NYC Veg Fest, and in an outdoor performance for the Bushwick Art Crawl.
-Currently Morgan and Alexander are devising theatre, dance, and film to be seen by audiences all over the country.
+Currently Alexander is creating a new multidisciplinary musical journey through space, with an immersive theatrical presentation theatre, dance, and film production inspired by Artist, Songstress, Writer Camomile Hixon.
+The New Simon & Schuster Book SPACE NOMADS: Set A Course For Mars will be an immersive performance experience transporting the audience through space on a journey to Mars, highlighting shifts in awareness that will vastly improve our basic humanity which will be seen by audiences around the globe.
+Stay tuned for Phase II of our launch to outer space!

 Additional Company Performances: Queens Theatre In The Park, World Financial Center, MetLife, Thelma Hill Performing Arts Center, Fashion Institute of Technology, Aids Walk, The Inauguration Performance of The Hudson River Festival, CANDLE Conference on Bullying, The Sylvia Rivera Tribute, PBS, Metro Arts 13, Anti-Violence Project – A Vigil In Dance, The Plaza Hotel, Borough of Manhattan Community Colleges, The Museum Mile Festival, Coler – Goldwater Hospitals, Harlem Hospital, Jewish Home for the Elderly, The French House at the University of Wisconsin, Lawrence University, The Mitby Theatre, Culver Academies.